AlexPapagre/CookHelper/README.md

 mvn compile
 ```

-Create a jar using JAVA_HOME="/usr/lib/jvm/java-1.21.0-openjdk-amd64"
+Create a jar using

 ```bash
 mvn package
 ```

-Run for everything you need to know about how to run main
+See the user manual

 ```bash
 java -jar target/recipes.jar -help